probsys/fast-loaded-dice-roller/README.md

   Option 1.
 Run `python setup.py install`.

   Option 2.
-Add the absolute path `build/lib/fldr` to your `PYTHONPATH`
+Add the absolute path to `build/lib` to your `PYTHONPATH`

-The following example is from [src/python/example.py](src/python/example.py):
+The following code from [examples/example.py](examples/example.py) shows how to use FLDR to sample from a distribution with integer weights.

 ```python
 from fldr import fldr_preprocess